 While you may think there aren’t any risks, remember that even supported Windows operating systems are hit with zero-day attacks.
 These are attacks that are being actively exploited while developers hurry to issue effective security patches.
 With Windows 7, there won’t be any security patches arriving when hackers decide to target Windows 7, which they’ll likely do.

 Using Windows 7 safely means being more diligent than usual.
 If you’re someone who doesn’t really use antivirus software and/or visits questionable sites, the risk is likely too high.
 Even if you’re visiting reputable sites, malicious ads could leave you exposed.

-While some of these risks exist even in Windows 10, attackers may be able to exploit a flaw in Windows 7 that’s already been patched in Windows 10.
-Remember, Windows 10 is still being continuously updated, making it more secure.
+While some of these risks exist even in Windows 10/11, attackers may be able to exploit a flaw in Windows 7 that’s already been patched in these newer versions.
+Remember, Windows 10 and 11 are still being continuously updated, making them more secure.

-The key takeaway is using Windows 7 is riskier than Windows 10.
+The key takeaway is that using Windows 7 is riskier than using Windows 10/11.
 However, most users can mitigate most risks by taking a few precautions.
-With Windows 7 still having nearly a 33-percent market share at the time of writing, many users are sticking with Windows 7 no matter what.
+With Windows 7 still having over a 25-percent market share at the time of writing, many users are sticking with Windows 7 no matter what.
 So why not be a little safer?

 While technically you can use your computer without antivirus protection, most people aren’t careful enough to avoid all dangers.
 In fact, my antivirus regularly blocks sites with expired security certificates and malicious ads or scripts.
 The sites are ones I know should be safe, but they’re susceptible to attacks just like any other site online, good or bad.

 Start by researching various antivirus tools to see which one is best for your needs.
 You’ll only need one.
 Real-time protection, automatic updates, ease of use, and efficiency are great features to look for.